Chow Mein vs Chop Suey: What Is the Difference? (updated 2023)

 It seems the whole world loves Chinese food.
-Whether as take out, in a restaurant, or even cooking it at home, Chinese cuisine reigns supreme.
+Whether as takeout, in a restaurant, or even cooking at home, Chinese cuisine reigns supreme.

 Two of the most common dishes found in restaurants include chow mein and chop suey – both of which contain vegetables for that midweek slump.